ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_requests.md

 See [Creating content with binary attachments](#creating-content-with-binary-attachments) below.
 Also see [Creating session](rest_api_authentication.md#creating-session) examples.

-If the resource only returns one media type, it is also possible to skip it and to just specify the format using `application/xml` or `application/json`.
+If the resource only returns one media type, it's also possible to skip it and to just specify the format using `application/xml` or `application/json`.

 A response indicates `href`s to related resources and their media types.

 ### Destination

 The `Destination` request header is the request counterpart of the `Location` response header.
-It is used for a `COPY`, `MOVE` or `SWAP` operation to indicate where the resource should be moved, copied to or swapped with by using the ID of the parent or target Location.
+It's used for a `COPY`, `MOVE` or `SWAP` operation to indicate where the resource should be moved, copied to or swapped with by using the ID of the parent or target Location.

 Examples of such requests are: